Learn how to spot the real signs of underwatering in houseplants, vegetables, and shrubs so you can fix stress early and avoid losing plants.

 Out in the yard, shallow rooted plants such as bigleaf hydrangeas or new shrubs are usually first to complain during a dry spell.

-Visible symptoms always lag behind root stress, so underwatering has already been a problem for days when you notice it.
+Visible symptoms lag behind root stress, so underwatering has usually been building for days by the time you notice it.

 Do not “catch up” all at once with repeated small drinks.
 One slow, deep watering is safer than several quick splashes.